Saturday, March 23, 2019, from 2:00 PM Downtown Québec City Celebrate the wearing of the green!

 A parade with plenty of music!

 The renowned Pipes and Drums quartet consisting of the police forces of Boston (Boston Police Gaelic Column), New York (Pipes & Drums of the New York Emerald Society), Chicago (Pipes and Drums of the Chicago Police Department) and Toronto (the Toronto Fire Services Pipes and Drums) and for the 10th anniversary, Philadelphia (Philadelphia Police and Fire Pipes and Drums).
 The Défilé de la Saint-Patrick de Québec offers a unique opportunity to experience these four groups perform in the same parade.

-What’s more, we welcome the Québec City police force parade unit (Service de police de la Ville de Québec), the Montreal Pipes & Drums, the RCMP Pipes and Drums, and the local 78th Fraser Highlanders – Fort St. Andrews and the Druméthiques of Québec City.
+What’s more, we welcome the Québec City police force parade unit (Service de police de la Ville de Québec), the Montreal Pipes & Drums, the RCMP Pipes and Drums, the local 78th Fraser Highlanders – Fort St. Andrews and the Druméthiques of Québec City.

 A colourful parade